Post

 Automate Tedious Deployment Processes

-• Enable team members to focus on core business development and reduce manual operation errors
+• Allow team members to focus on core business development and reduce manual operation errors

-Looking back at the 2021 Pinkoi talk “2021 Pinkoi Tech Career Talk — Secrets of High-Efficiency Engineering Teams,” the content was essentially the same: focusing on “automation, reducing dependence on people, and concentrating on core business.”
-Implementing CI/CD perfectly aligns with these three goals, allowing us to use the same approach to estimate its effectiveness.
+Reviewing the 2021 Pinkoi talk “2021 Pinkoi Tech Career Talk — Secrets of High-Efficiency Engineering Teams”, the core message remains the same: “automation, reducing dependency on people, and focusing on core business.”
+Implementing CI/CD fully aligns with these three directions, allowing us to estimate its effectiveness using the same approach.

-Another point that needs to be highlighted again is the cost of flow switching:
+Another point to highlight again is the cost of switching flow:

-After working continuously for a period, we enter a “flow” state, where our thoughts and productivity peak, allowing us to produce the most effective output.
+After working continuously for a period, we enter a “flow” state, where our thoughts and productivity peak, enabling the most effective output.
 However, if interrupted, it takes time to return to this flow state—here, we use 30 minutes as an example.

-In scenarios without CI/CD, it might be: spending a lot of time only to find out something was broken and then going back to communicate and adjust (CI), QA/PM asking engineers to help package the test version of the app (CD).
+In scenarios without CI/CD, it might be: Spending a lot of time only to find out something was broken, then going back to communicate and fix it (CI), and QA/PM asking engineers to help build the test version of the app (CD).

 CI/CD Effectiveness Estimation